bitwarden/passwordless-docs/src/guide/frontend/android.md

 ## Sample

-You can find the same application [here](https://www.github.com/bitwarden/passwordless-android).
+You can find the source code for a sample application [here](https://github.com/bitwarden/passwordless-android/tree/main/app).

 ::: tabs